This post may contain affiliate links. Please see my disclosure policy for details.

 How long do I need to visit Avebury?
 As long as you wish!
 2/3 hours should give you enough time to explore.

 When’s the best time to visit Avebury in UK?
 In summer as the nights are longer and warmer.
-If you’re here in June on the 21st you can stay for Summer solstice.
+If you’re here in June on the 21st you can stay for the Summer Solstice.
 The greatest views of the circle are the classics of Sunrise and Sunset.

 Heading to more places around Wiltshire?